featherbear/expo-nfc-react-native/README.md

 Whilst native modules won't work in Expo, you will still be able to develop your application using Expo; with emulated module functionality.

 Have a look at the `stubs/MifareClassicWrapperStub.js` and `babel.config.js` file for an example of how to set this up.

+## Deployment

+You can deploy the application via the CLI or via Android Studio.

+Prior to deploying, please run `npm run android-native` to update the configuration files.
+Deployed APKs can be found in `android/app/release/`